-- Fresh water is available from a stream draining Sweetwater Lake on the west side of the harbour. - 17 Caution.
-Tidal streams flow very strongly across the entrance to Resolution Harbour and entry should only be attempted at about the time of high water. - Radio Island (61°19'N, 64°53'W), 1.3 miles west of the entrance to Resolution Harbour, is flanked by Trident Island, Entry Islands and Boatswain Island.
+Caution. - Tidal streams flow very strongly across the entrance to Resolution Harbour and entry should only be attempted at about the time of high water.

+18 Radio Island (61°19'N, 64°53'W), 1.3 miles west of the entrance to Resolution Harbour, is flanked by Trident Island, Entry Islands and Boatswain Island.
 Strong tide rips occur off the islands.
 Lanyard Passage separates Boatswain and Radio Islands from the mainland.
-The passage, suitable only for small craft, has been used for carrying stores from vessels anchored in Acadia Cove to Radio Island. - Two radio towers shown on Radio Island on the 2003 edition of the chart do not exist. - NW of Radio Island, is sheltered to the SW and west by Hen and Chicks, Sentinel Island and Cockade Island.
-The cove offers anchorage for vessels up to 300 feet (91 m). - A small beacon with a diminutive cross, visible only at close range, stands on the summit of Sentinel Island at an elevation of 120 feet (37 m).
-The condition of this beacon is unknown (2006). - Shoals lie off most of the shores of Acadia Cove.
-Bilge Rocks, parts of which dry 2 feet (0.6 m), are in the central part of the cove; a 22-foot (6.7-m) patch lies 0.1 mile SSW of the rocks. - A shoal bank with depths between 21 and 33 feet (6.4 and 10.1 m) extends across much of the entrance. - Two small slatted leading beacons on the east shore of Acadia Cove, in line bearing 0721⁄2°, lead through Acadia Passage but are too close together to afford a precise transit.
-The condition of these beacons is unknown (2006). - 25 Danger Passage, well-named, is north of Sentinel Island.
-The passage has occasionally been used by vessels but shoals extending from both sides make the channel very narrow and a strong tidal stream flows across the entrance. - Cook Passage has shoals in its north part and is only used by small craft. - Anchorage is available in the NE part of Acadia Cove in 20 fathoms (37 m) with good holding over mud and clay.
+The passage, suitable only for small craft, has been used for carrying stores from vessels anchored in Acadia Cove to Radio Island.

+19 Two radio towers shown on Radio Island on the 2003 edition of the chart do not exist.

+20 Acadia Cove (61°20'N, 64°54'W), 1 mile NW of Radio Island, is sheltered to the SW and west by Hen and Chicks, Sentinel Island and Cockade Island.
+The cove offers anchorage for vessels up to 300 feet (91 m).

+A small beacon with a diminutive cross, visible only at close range, stands on the summit of Sentinel Island at an elevation of 120 feet (37 m).
+The condition of this beacon is unknown (2006).

+22 Shoals lie off most of the shores of Acadia Cove.
+Bilge Rocks, parts of which dry 2 feet (0.6 m), are in the central part of the cove; a 22-foot (6.7-m) patch lies 0.1 mile SSW of the rocks.

+Acadia Passage runs south of Sentinel Island.
+A shoal bank with depths between 21 and 33 feet (6.4 and 10.1 m) extends across much of the entrance.

+Two small slatted leading beacons on the east shore of Acadia Cove, in line bearing $072\frac{1}{2}^\circ$, lead through Acadia Passage but are too close together to afford a precise transit.
+The condition of these beacons is unknown (2006).

+25 Danger Passage, well-named, is north of Sentinel Island.
+The passage has occasionally been used by vessels but shoals extending from both sides make the channel very narrow and a strong tidal stream flows across the entrance.

+26 Cook Passage has shoals in its north part and is only used by small craft.

+Anchorage is available in the NE part of Acadia Cove in 20 fathoms (37 m) with good holding over mud and clay.
 Elsewhere in the cove the bottom is rocky.
 Shelter is good from the prevailing winds of NW through north to SE.
 Some swell enters the cove with southerly winds and in strong easterly gales.
 Shelter from westerly winds is limited.

-- The beaches around the cove are rocky and the cliffs rise steeply from the water.
-Fresh water is plentiful in the vicinity. - During the navigation season, fog is common when there is ice in the vicinity. - Passage is not easy to distinguish and very strong tidal streams flow almost directly across the entrance.
+28 The beaches around the cove are rocky and the cliffs rise steeply from the water.
+Fresh water is plentiful in the vicinity.

+29 During the navigation season, fog is common when there is ice in the vicinity.

+30 Caution. - The entrance to Acadia Passage is not easy to distinguish and very strong tidal streams flow almost directly across the entrance.
 The passage is usually entered at about the time of high water, which nearly coincides with slack water.
-The shoal spit extending north from Hen and Chicks may have depths less than charted. - Cook Bay is entered between Sentinel Island and White Head (61°20'N, 64°58'W), a rocky promontory 1 mile WNW.
+The shoal spit extending north from Hen and Chicks may have depths less than charted.

+Cook Bay is entered between Sentinel Island and White Head (61°20'N, 64°58'W), a rocky promontory 1 mile WNW.
 Watering Cove is joined to Cook Bay by a shallow passage.
 The inner part of Cook Bay has many shoals.